-If line conditions deteriorate, the Series II Modem automatically drops its transmission speed ("fallback").
-The #F command controls the different ways the Modem falls back.
+If line conditions deteriorate, the modem automatically drops its transmission speed ("fallback").
+The #F command controls the different ways the modem falls back.
 During operation, if the error rate becomes too great, the modem performs a retrain.
 If after the retrain, the error rate is still too high for 33600 bps operation, the modem initiates a retrain at 4800 bps.
 If after the first retrain the modem returns on line at 33600 bps, the modem then starts a counter and a timer.
 If three retrains occur within a two minute period, the modem falls back to 4800 bps.

 Entering AT#F0 (or AT#F) allows no fallback when on-line.

-AT#F1 allows the Modem to fallback (based on the error rate or if three retrains have occurred within a two minute period) from 33.6K to 31.2K to 28.8K to 26.4K to 24K to 21.6K to 19.2K to 16.8K to 14.4K to 12K to 9.6K to 4.8K bps.
-The AT#F2 command enables incremental fall back from 33.6K to 4.8K, but also enables incremental fall forward (from 4.8K to 33.6K) if the phone line improves.
+AT#F1 allows the modem to fallback (based on the error rate or if three retrains have occurred within a two minute period) from:

+33.6K to 31.2K to 28.8K to 26.4K to 24K to 21.6K to 19.2K to 16.8K to 14.4K to 12K to 9.6K to 4.8K bps.

+The AT#F2 command enables incremental fall back, but also enables incremental fall forward if the phone line improves.
 AT#F2 is the factory default setting.

-Enable/Disable Lowspeed Fast Connect \$FC (336+ Only)
+Enable/Disable Lowspeed Fast Connect \$FC

-With the Series II Modem 336+ (MD1640A), entering AT\$FC0&W0<CR> sets up the data pump so that it will not transmit a 5 second 2100 Hz signal.
+Entering AT\$FC0&W0<CR> sets up the data pump so that it will not transmit a 5 second 2100 Hz signal.
 Entering AT\$FC0&W0<CR> allows the modem to transmit a 5 second 2100 Hz signal and is the factory default.